-Attempting a bold daytime robbery of the Northfield Minnesota bank, the James-Younger gang suddenly finds itself surrounded by angry townspeople and is nearly wiped out on this day in 1876.
+Attempting a bold daytime robbery of the Northfield Minnesota bank, the James-Younger gang suddenly finds itself surrounded by angry townspeople and is nearly wiped out on September 7, 1876.

 The bandits began with a diversion: five of the men galloped through the center of town, hollering and shooting their pistols in the air.
 As the townspeople ran for cover, three other men wearing wide-brimmed hats and long dusters took advantage of the distraction to walk unnoticed into the First National Bank.
 Brandishing pistols, one of the men ordered the bank cashier to open the bank safe.
 Though the cashier recognized the famous face of the dangerous outlaw, Jesse James, he stalled, claiming that the safe had a time lock and could not be opened.
 As Jesse James considered his next move, a brave–or foolish–bank teller made a break for the back door.
 One of the robbers fired twice, hitting the teller in the shoulder, but the man managed to stumble to safety and sound the alarm.